 The Professional and Technical Writing major prepares students for careers that require expertise in written communication.
-Corporations, health care industries, state and local governments, and technologybased businesses are examples of potential employers.
+Corporations, health care industries, state and local governments, and technology-based businesses are examples of potential employers.
 A minor or certificate is required with this major (see below).
-For students interested in preparation as a general writer with other areas of focus, see the Writing program on page 115.
+For students interested in preparation as a general writer with other areas of focus, see the Writing program, also listed in this Catalog.